Enrollment & Registration

-Students wishing to pursue an independent study must submit a petition and a comprehensive project proposal (signed by their independent study advisor) to the INI AAO by the first week of the semester or mini term.
+Students wishing to pursue an independent study must submit a petition and a comprehensive project proposal (signed by their independent study advisor) to the INI Academic and Student Services Team by the first week of the semester or mini term.

 For details on how to submit a petition, see the Petition Procedure section below.

 You may take a maximum of 48 units per semester.